Cruz-Rider/gmailAutorespond/README.md

 2. Create a new project.
 3. Enable the Gmail API for your project.
 4. Create credentials (OAuth client ID).
-5. Download the credentials file (`credentials.json`) and save it in the project directory.
+5. Download the credentials file (`credentials.json`) and replace it with the one in the project directory.

 ### Token File